chef-boneyard/chef-rfc/exit-status.md

 0                | Successful run     | Any successful execution of a Chef utility should return this exit code 42               | Audit Mode Failure |  Audit mode failed, but chef converged successfully.
 1                | Failed execution   | Generic error during Chef execution.
--1               | Failed execution   | Generic error during Chef execution.
+-1               | Failed execution*   | Generic error during Chef execution.
 On Linux this will show up as 255, on Windows as -1

+* \*Next release should deprecate any use of this exit code.

 ## Extend
-This RFC should be able to be ammended to include additional exit code functionality at a later date
+This RFC should be able to be amended to include additional exit code functionality at a later date.
+Additional exit codes are assigned by pull request against this RFC as detailed in [RFC000](https://github.com/chef/chef-rfc/blob/master/rfc000-rfc-process.md#changing-an-accepted-rfc)

 ## Copyright